The Projects and Construction Review: Qatar

 The International Federation of Consulting Engineers (FIDIC) forms of contract are becoming more widely used.
 In April 2012, tender invitation documents were issued by the Qatar Rail Company to pre-qualified consortiums for the first four large tunnelling contracts and one railway station contract for the new Doha Metro.
 Four of those packages have already been awarded.

 Further invitations to tender have been sent out for the procurement of all relevant systems required to operate the Doha Metro, including rolling stock, signalling, telecommunications, power and track works.
 All those contracts will be based on a bespoke design-build form of contract that Qatar Rail has developed, based on the 1999 FIDIC Yellow Book.

 In the past, the quality of contract documentation has frequently not been as high as might be expected given the size, complexity and value of the projects undertaken.

-The NEC contract is not used; neither are UK JCT contracts.
+NEC contracts are not used, nor are UK JCT contracts.

 iii Delivery methods and standard forms

 In both the public and private sectors, attitudes to contracting are generally traditional, and long-term relationships and trust do not have a major role.
-There is some cynicism among international bidders as to the relative importance of quality and price in the evaluation of contractors' tenders.
+There is some cynicism among international bidders regarding the relative importance of quality and price in the evaluation of contractors' tenders.

 Risk allocation and management